 “For us, this is the opportunity to show off the wealth and diversity of exciting, innovative performing arts talent around the region.”

-Any venue, performer or promoter who wishes to take part in Dumfries and Galloway Arts Festival Fringe should click HERE to download an application form or contact Peter Renwick, programme director, on 01387 259627 for an informal chat.
+Any act wishing to take part in Dumfries and Galloway Arts Festival Fringe should fill in an application form HERE or contact Peter (01387 259627) for an informal chat.